spacelift-io/terraform-starter/README.md

+**NOTE**: in GitHub, **forks are public**.
+If you're not comfortable with that, and want to create a private fork, the only option supported at the moment is to create a new private repo and add this repo as second remote.
+See [this thread](https://stackoverflow.com/questions/10065526/github-how-to-make-a-fork-of-public-repository-private) for the exact details.

+---
 # So you want to take Spacelift for a spin?

 This repository is designed just for this purpose.
 So, fork it to a GitHub account you manage (either your private account or an organization you have admin rights on) and let's get started.